Immigration System At The 'Breaking Point,' Homeland Security Official Warns

 Immigration authorities are expressing alarm about the growing number of migrants crossing the southern border.

-Federal agents apprehended more than 4,000 people on Monday alone — the highest one-day total in more than a decade, according to U.S. Customs and Border Protection.
+On two days this week, federal agents apprehended more than 4,000 migrants crossing the border — the highest daily total recorded in 15 years, according to a senior official with Customs and Border Protection.

 "The breaking point has arrived," said CBP Commissioner Kevin McAleenan said Wednesday in El Paso, Texas.